Chevrolet small-block engine (first- and second-generation): LT1

-The 92–93 LT1s used speed density fuel management, batch-fire fuel injection and a dedicated Engine Control Module (ECM).
-In 94 the LT1 switched to a mass airflow sensor and sequential port injection.
-A new, more capable computer controlled the transmission as well as the engine and got a new name: Powertrain Control Module (PCM).
-Where the ECM held its calibration information in a replaceable PROM chip, the 94-95 OBD1 PCMs are reprogrammable through the diagnostic port.
+The 1992–93 LT1s used speed density fuel management, batch-fire fuel injection and a dedicated Engine Control Module (ECM).
+In 1994 the LT1 switched to a mass airflow sensor and sequential port injection.
+The combination of the revised engine and a new, more capable computer controlled the transmission was dubbed a Powertrain Control Module (PCM).
+Where the ECM held its calibration information in a replaceable PROM chip, the 1994–95 OBD-1.5 PCMs became reprogrammable through the diagnostic port.

-The early Optispark distributor had durability problems, and a revised version was introduced on the 1994 B-Bodies and on the 1995 Y and F-Bodies.
+The early Optispark distributor had durability problems, and a revised version was introduced on the 1994 B- and D-bodies and on the 1995 Y- and F-bodies.
 Changes include a vacuum port to draw filtered air through the distributor to remove moisture and ozone and a revised drive system which uses an extended dowel pin on the camshaft rather than a separate splined shaft in the camshaft gear.
 1996 saw major revisions for OBD-II: a second catalytic converter on the F-body cars, rear oxygen sensors to monitor catalyst efficiency, and a new engine front cover with a crankshaft position sensor.
-Some OBD-II features had been added to the Corvette starting in 1994 for testing purposes.
 The 1997 model year Camaro and Firebird were the last year for this engine in a GM production car before it was replaced by the LS1, which was already in the Corvette for 1997.

-1992 LT1s in Corvettes were factory rated at 300 hp and 330 lbft.
+The 1992 LT1s in Y-body Corvettes were factory rated at 300 hp and 330 lbft.
 1996 LT1 Corvettes were rated at 300 hp and 340 lbft.

-The 93–95 F-bodies were rated at 275 hp and 325 lbft, while the 96–97 cars were rated at 285 hp and 335 lbft.
+The 1993–95 F-bodies were rated at 275 hp and 325 lbft, while the 96–97 cars were rated at 285 hp and 335 lbft.
 The 96–97 WS6 and SS F-bodies were rated at 305 hp.

-The 94–96 B- and D-body version was rated at 260 hp and 330 lbft (250 hp with V08 mechanical fan as part of V92 or V4P towing option groups).
+The 1994–96 B- and D-bodies were rated at 260 hp and 330 lbft (250 hp with V08 mechanical fan as part of V92 or V4P towing option groups).